Composers

 defunensemble (Finland)

 Formed in 2009, defunensemble has established ifself as one of the most important contemporary music groups in Finland.
 The ensemble's vigorous mission is to systematically delve into the world of electroacoustic music.
 Defunensemble gives Finnish premieres of the most essential electroacoustic repertoire both classic and current, while simultaneuosly actively commissioning new works incorporating the latest technologies.
-With artistic director Sami Klemola the ensemble's concert concepts have proven to be highly innovative, blending different sub-genres of the electroacoustic persuasion with an unprecedented street credibility—any dusty notions of classical music are soon forgotten.
+With artistic director Sami Klemola the ensemble's concert concepts have proven to be highly innovative, blending different sub-genres of the electroacoustic persuasion with an unprecedented street credibility.
 A serious professional undertaking, the musicians and sound desingers of defunensemble are some of the most active personalities in the Finnish contemporary music scene.

 Ensemble Temporum (Norway)